dcoles/ivle/doc/man/tour.rst

 choose More Actions -> Publishing -> Submit.
 This takes you to the Submit Project screen.

 Choose to submit to Phase 1, and click Submit Project.
+You should see a page telling you the submission was successful, with a link to "verify".
+Verify shows you exactly which files were submitted, and their contents at the time of submission (if the files have changed since then, you'll still see the submitted version).
+You should verify after each submission -- you can verify any submitted project from the subject page.

 If you go into the Intermediate Ivle -> group1 directory, you will be able to make a group submission to Phase 2 (which is a group project).
 Note that the